mjcarant0/dsa_laboratory_exercise_3/exercise_1/README.md

         self.data = data
         self.next = None
 ```
-- **Purpose:** To be added
+- **Purpose:** To create a single node that holds data and a reference to the next node.
 - **How:**
-  - To be Added
+  - The "self.data" stores the value.
-  - To be Added
+  - The "self.next" starts as None because the new node doesn’t point to anything yet.
-  - To be Added
+  - When the nodes are linked together, next connects to another node.

 ---